learn-co-curriculum/phase-3-orms-mapping-classes-to-database-tables/README.md

 #### Giving Our `Song` Instance an `id`

-When we `INSERT` the data concerning a particular `Song` instance into out database table, we create a new row in that table.
+When we `INSERT` the data concerning a particular `Song` instance into our database table, we create a new row in that table.
 That row would look something like this:

 | ID | Name | Album|
 |----|------|------|